jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 Colors are all handled at `Chartbuilder/src/styl/colors.styl`.
 As mentioned in the documentation, Chartbuilder needs to know how many colors are being used in the chart.
 If you don't need more than 11 colors, perfect.
 Swap out hex values to your hearts content from the list under `$chart-colors =\`.
 Changing anything in this file before `$chart-colors =\` will affect a variety of elements in the Chartbuilder interface and on the chart itself.
 Everything with a `$` is a variable in Stylus, so search through the files to determine exactly what color variables are assigned to what.
 (Much of it can be found in the `/chart-renderer.styl` sheet mentioned earlier.)

 **NOTE**: Chartbuilder relies heavily on SVG to work its magic.
 The CSS property `color` and many other normal CSS properties (such as `background`) do not function as expected.
-When you're looking at elements in your browser inspector the color of the element will instead correspond to the `fill` property.
+When you're looking at elements in your browser inspector, the color of the element will instead correspond to the `fill` property.
 Folks new to SVG (like me) will find [this SVG documentation](https://developer.mozilla.org/en-US/docs/Web/SVG) useful.

 ### Adding colors